I get sick when I think about that day and the mistake that cost me $5,000.

 - I listened to advice from someone I had no business getting advice from.
 My client knew nothing about the stock, knew nothing about the company, other than what his daughter’s boyfriend had told him.
 Whenever you’re getting investment advice from someone, make sure you consider the source.

 - I had no idea how the over-the-counter market works.
-That’s like traveling to Spain, going to a flea market, and trying to bargain with a vendor even though I don’t speak the language.
+This system works nothing like logging into my TD Ameritrade account and picking up a stock on the NY exchange.
+It’s more like traveling to Spain, going to a flea market, and trying to bargain with a vendor even though I don’t speak the language.
 Chances are I’m going to be screwed just like I was in this situation.

 - Greed is not always good.
 I don’t care what Gordon Gekko says, I was doing just fine making a decent return on my boring mutual funds but the chance of quadrupling my money in a short amount of time got the best of me.